Greywolf-edu/Actor_Critic/README.md

-# Wireless Rechargable Sensors Network
+# Wireless Rechargeable Sensors Network
 ## Distributed Actor_Critic based

 - Implementation of a distributed Q_learning-based charging strategy with Kmeans net-partition on WRSN with multiple Mobile Chargers.